Dwarka Prasad Mishra: Chief Minister

-He served two terms as the chief minister of the state from 30 September 1963 to 8 March 1967 and 9 March 1967 to 29 July 1967.
+Mishra served two terms as the chief minister of Madhya Pradesh from 30 September 1963 to 8 March 1967 and 9 March 1967 to 29 July 1967.

-He, along with Chandra Bhanu Gupta (Chief Minister of Uttar Pradesh) were instrumental in getting the power sharing formula between Indira Gandhi and Morarji Desai post the 1967 election.
-It gave the Deputy Prime Minister post to Desai, but the agreement broke down in 1969 and the Congress subsequently split.
+He, along with Chandra Bhanu Gupta (Chief Minister of Uttar Pradesh) were instrumental in getting the power sharing formula between Indira Gandhi and Morarji Desai after the 1967 election.
+It gave the Deputy Prime Minister post to Desai, but the agreement broke down in 1969 leading to a split in the Congress.